Privacy Policy

 Right to rectification

-Right to access by the data subject
+Right to access

-You have the right to this information in an easy accessible form with a clear and plain language.
-You have the right to get a copy of the personal data that we process once every calendar year without any costs.
+You have the right to information about how we manage your personal data.
+If something were to happen with your personal data that can affect you negatively, you have the right to know.
+Further, you have the right to know why your personal data is processed and used, who it may be disclosed to, how to revoke your consent, and similarly.
+You have the right to receive this information in an easy, accessible form with a clear and plain language.
+Additionally, you have the right to get a copy of your personal data once every calendar year without any costs.
 For any additional copies you request, we may charge a reasonable fee based on the administrative costs.

 Right to restriction of processing

-You have the right to ask that we restrict processing about you in some cases, for example if the information about you is not accurate and you have asked for rectification or if you have objected to a certain processing.
+You have the right to ask that we restrict processing about you in some cases, for example if the information about you is not accurate and you have asked for rectification, or if you have objected to a certain processing.

 Right to data portability